Monday (The X-Files): Props and make-up

 This episode made use of a number of props, with the waterbed (which was purchased by Morris Fletcher earlier in the sixth season episode "Dreamland" while in Mulder's body) proving to be the hardest prop to locate.
 Stepeck had to order the bed from a specialized furniture store in San Francisco.
 Mulder's paycheck and envelope were created after several calls to the J. Edgar Hoover Building in Washington, D.C.
 The checks were made to be as realistic as possible without looking too convincing.
-When it came time to apply Hamilton's makeup, lead makeup designer Cheri Montesanto-Mecalf applied mascara under the actresses eyes and then smudged it to give her a "haunted" look.
+When it came time to apply Hamilton's makeup, lead makeup designer Cheri Montesanto-Mecalf applied mascara under the actress's eyes and then smudged it to give her a "haunted" look.
 Pam's "stringy [and] multi-hued hairstyle" was Hamilton's creation.
 Dena Green, the hair department head, was tasked with creating an exact wig replica to be worn by Hamilton's stunt double.